GoogleChrome/web.dev/src/site/content/en/blog/app-history-api/index.md

 Notably, this is different from calling `transitionWhile()`, which permits the navigation, but allows your code to handle it.

 As mentioned, it won't always be possible to cancel the navigation.
-The navigation caused by a user pressing their browser's Back or Forward buttons isn't cancelable.
+The navigation caused by a user pressing their browser's Back or Forward buttons isn't cancelable because a user may be trying to leave your site, and your code should not be able to prevent this.
-There's [some discussion on GitHub][back-forward-discuss], but the goal here is that the App History API should not be able to 'lock in' a user from leaving your site via the gestures available in their browser.
+This is [being discussed on GitHub][back-forward-discuss].

 ## Transition